KaylaFriskin1/ChatApp3/README.md

     ## Menu  System
 The menu system has two new features by viewing recent sent messages and storing messages.
 ## feat
-five parrallel arrays for sent, stored, disregarded, hash, and ID.
+-five parrallel arrays for sent, stored, disregarded, hash, and ID.
-Menu option was updated.
+-Menu option was updated.
-Add displayLongestMessage and searchByMessageID method Add searchByRecipient and deleteByHash methods.
+-Add displayLongestMessage and searchByMessageID method -Add searchByRecipient and deleteByHash methods.